 2-Step Verification Makes it Nearly Impossible To Hack Your Account.

 We’ve previously written about the Authenticator app in our previous emails, and are still touting how much safer it makes our cloud services from being compromised by hackers.
-You can easily add Dropbox as one of the services to Google’s authenticator where this app will issue you a timed code that changes out every few seconds to make sure that you are the correct person access your Dropbox account.
+You can easily add Dropbox as one of the services to Google’s authenticator where this app will issue you a timed code that changes out every few seconds to make sure that you are the correct person accessing your Dropbox account.
 This is a great solution for securing your Dropbox account on your desktop because you’ll need two devices to unlock your Dropbox account on your desktop.

 - Find the Google Authenticator on the App Store or Google Play.